 A beneficiary designation is the simplest way to provide SHSMO with the death benefit proceeds from your life insurance policy.
 While it doesn't offer the kind of tax advantages that come with gifting a policy, it does reduce your estate by the amount of the death benefit.

-Naming SHSMO as a beneficiary also ensures the privacy of the donation, which can be important if you wish to keep your gifting intentions secret from other heirs.
+Naming SHSMO as a beneficiary also ensures the privacy of the donation, which can be important if you wish to keep your gifting intentions private.
 The transfer of a death benefit to the listed beneficiary is also difficult to contest, making it unlikely anyone would be able to stop the donation from occurring.

 Contact the holder of your life insurance policy for instructions on how to modify the beneficiary of your policy.